egreiner/IegTools.Sequencer/README.md

 ## StateTransitionHandler
 The StateTransitionHandler is responsible for the transition between two states.
 It switches the sequence from start-state to end-state when the sequence current state is the start-state and the state-transition-condition is true.
-Additionally an action can be executed when the transition is done.
+Additionally, an action can be executed when the transition is done.

 ## ContainsStateTransitionHandler
 It's basically the same as the StateTransitionHandler, but it can handle multiple start-states to one end-state.